Population-Transcriptomics/C1-CAGE-preview/prerequisite.md

 Here is a list of software to install and where to download them.

-In the tutorial section we assume that the software are available from the command-line so you have to make you set you PATH correctly.
+In the tutorial section we assume that the software are available from the command-line so you have to make sure that your PATH is set correctly.

 BWA
 ---